Drug-Impaired Driving Prevention

 Previously Aired PSA Campaign

-In 2022, SAFE conducted a focus group session consisting of males between the ages of 16-29 years old who had previous experience with substance abuse and were part of a behavioral skills building group.
-Following the contributions from this focus group, SAFE worked with GMMB to create a new PSA, focusing on the participants’ thoughts regarding preventing drug-impaired driving and substance abuse.
-GMMB created the new “Lose” PSA in English and Spanish, both timed at 0:15 and 0:30.
-The 2023-2024 DMV grant cycle was SAFE’s second year running this PSA campaign.
+In 2022, SAFE held a focus group with males ages 16–29 who had lived experience with substance misuse.
+Their input informed the development of the “Lose” public service announcement focused on preventing drug-impaired driving and substance use.
+Created in partnership with GMMB, the PSA was produced in English and Spanish in 15- and 30-second versions.
+The 2023–2024 DMV grant cycle marked SAFE’s second year running this campaign.
 The PSA can be viewed below.

 Previous